jhallen/exorsim/doc/edos.md

 Tracks 1 - 4 hold the EDOS executive in S19 format.
 The PROM is hard-coded to load 78 sectors from tracks 1 - 3, but EDOS-II is larger than this- 89 sectors.
-During the load, there is an S1 record that overwrites the file size to 0x68 (it is written to address 0x04).
+During the load, there is an S1 record that overwrites the remaining file size counter to 0x68 (this counter is located at address
+$0004).

 Tracks 5 - 76 is the space for file data.
 It is broken in to two parts: allocated space followed by free space.
 When you create a new file, it is